asifrahaman13/p2_detection/README.md

 uv sync
 ```

-Create a .env file from the .env.example file, and ensure you enter correct credentials.
+Create a .env file from the .env.example file, and ensure you enter the correct credentials.

 ```bash
 mv .env.example .env